BridgeEQA: Virtual Embodied Agents for Real Bridge Inspections: Introduction

 Evaluations using three state-of-the-art proprietary vision-language models, Gemini 2.5 Flash, Gemini 2.5 Flash-Lite, and Grok 4 Fast, with the strongest baseline method from OpenEQA for EM-EQA, Multi-Frame VLM \cite{openeqa}, revealed sizable performance gaps.
 Considering prior works have documented a positional bias in long-context LLMs toward the beginning or end of a sequence \cite{Liu2023LostITA,Bai2023LongBenchAB,Hsieh2024RULERWTB,Jiang2023LongLLMLinguaAAC,Kuratov2024BABILongTTD,An2024MakeYLE}, we theorized this may be the cause for poor performance.
 Therefore, we devised a reformulation of the Multi-Frame VLM approach for EM-EQA to be akin to an active Embodied agent in an Active EQA (A-EQA) setting.
 To do so, we direct the Embodied agent to dynamically retrieve context using a scene graph representation, in which images are nodes rather than objects, serving as an allocentric map.
 The Embodied agent must then make function calls to take actions such as to move to different nodes, analyze multiple images, analyze an image, and return a response in a Markov decision process (MDP).
 This dynamically allows the agent to select and promote mid-sequence information to the front of the context window, mitigating positional bias, Figure~\ref{fig:context_lost_in_the_middle}.
-We call this method \methodName~(\methodNameShort) as it is akin to an agent reasoning over its memory.
-We find \methodNameShort~ improves condition rating accuracy $\pm1$ by 9.34 percentage point, \imageMetricName~ by 20.2 percentage point, and Answer Correctness by 7.2 percentage point over Multi-Frame VLM using Grok 4 Fast.
-In summary, this work makes the following contributions: \begin{enumerate} \item \textbf{BridgeEQA benchmark with expert-grounded supervision.} We release \textbf{\datasetName}, a real-world EQA dataset for infrastructure inspection comprising \numQAs~ questions over \numImages~ images from \numBridges~ bridge scenes across \numTowns~ towns, averaging \avgImagesPerReport~ images per scene. \item{\textbf{Metrics for inspection EQA agent evaluation}} We introduce a new EQA metric \emph{\imageMetricName~} to assess semantic similarity between cited images of an agent and a reference set of images. \item \textbf{\methodNameShort~ for Bridge inspection EQA.} We propose a novel EQA method that formulates QA over a set of images as a traversal over an image-based scene graph (an MDP), enabling agents to dynamically select views, compare evidence, and answer.
-This approach yields improvements of 13.6\% in condition rating accuracy, 29\% in visual evidence grounding, and 12.5\% in answer quality over non-navigational baselines. \item \textbf{Baseline EQA evaluations.} We benchmark contemporary VLMs and EQA methods on \datasetName~, establishing strong baselines and highlighting remaining challenges. \end{enumerate}
+We call this method Embodied Memory Visual Reasoning (EMVR) as it is akin to an agent reasoning over its memory.
+We find EMVR improves condition rating accuracy $\pm1$ by 9.34 percentage point, \imageMetricName{} by 20.2 percentage point, and Answer Correctness by 7.2 percentage point over Multi-Frame VLM using Grok 4 Fast.
+In summary, this work makes the following contributions: \begin{enumerate} \item \textbf{BridgeEQA}, a real-world EQA benchmark for infrastructure inspection with expert-grounded supervision, comprising \numQAs{} questions over \numImages{} images from \numBridges{} bridges across \numTowns{} towns, as an example of a new EQA problem class called \textbf{\textit{Inspection EQA}}. \item A new metric, \textbf{\imageMetricName{}}, for evaluating semantic similarity between agent-cited and reference images. \item \textbf{EMVR}, a novel EQA method that formulates QA as traversal over an image-based scene graph, improving condition rating accuracy by 13.6\%, visual evidence grounding by 29\%, and answer quality by 12.5\% over non-navigational baselines. \item Comprehensive baselines benchmarking contemporary VLMs and EQA methods on BridgeEQA. \end{enumerate}